oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_fusion/README.md

 ## Purpose
 In order to understand and apply loop fusion to loops in your design, it is necessary to understand the motivation and consequences of loop fusion.
-Unlike many attributes that can improve a design's performance, loop fusion may have functional implications.
-Using it incorrectly may result in functionally-incorrect behavior for your design!

 ### Loop Fusion
 Loop fusion is a compiler transformation in which adjacent loops are merged into a single loop over the same index range.
 This transformation is typically applied to reduce loop overhead and improve runtime performance.
-Loop control structures represent a significant area overhead on designs produced by the Intel® oneAPI DPC++ compiler.
+Loop control structures can represent a significant area overhead on designs produced by the Intel® oneAPI DPC++ compiler.
 Fusing two loops into one loop reduces the number of required loop-control structures, which reduces overhead.

 In addition, fusing outer loops can introduce concurrency where there was previously none.
 Consider two adjacent loops L<sub>j</sub> and L<sub>k</sub>.
 Within each loop, independent operations can be run concurrently, but concurrency cannot be attained <i>across</i> the loops.
 Combining the bodies of L<sub>j</sub> and L<sub>k</sub> forms a single loop L<sub>f</sub> with a body that spans the bodies of L<sub>j</sub> and L<sub>k</sub>.
 In the combined loops, concurrency can be attained for independent instructions which were formerly in separate loops.
 In effect, the two loops now execute as one in L<sub>f</sub> in a lockstep fashion, providing possible latency improvements.